§ Verifiable Trust v4 Specification

 § About this Document

-In order to fully understand the concepts developed in this document, you should have some basic knowledge of the ToIP stack, DID, DIDComm, trust registry, and more generally, all terms present in the Terminology section.
+In order to fully understand the concepts developed in this document, you should have some basic knowledge of the ToIP stack, DID, DIDComm, ecosystem, and more generally, all terms present in the Terminology section.

 § Conformance